 - There are limited opportunities to meet, and build relationships with, other families on the same journey, and therefore a lack of vital peer support within communities.

-- There are few sensory play, sensory learning and general leisure opportunities for children with autism and their families, particularly after-school, at weekends and during the holidays.
+- There are few sensory play, sensory learning and general leisure opportunities for autistic children and their families, particularly after-school, at weekends and during the holidays.

 - There is a lot of information for families available online, spread across many websites, but it can be time-consuming and tiring to find the specific information that you really need for your child.

 This situation is not specific to families living in Enfield, but reflects the national picture.
 In November 2019, the Education Select Committee released its report in which it stated that “Many parents face a titanic struggle just to try and ensure their child gets access to the right support.”

 SEN-den works in partnership with local statutory and voluntary service providers and “community-spirited” private therapists to increase the volume, range and quality of specialist support services available to families in Enfield.
 Working in this way with other service providers across our community enables us to signpost you to local services you may not have come across yet or don’t know how to access.
 We are here to help!

 We hope our services will help you and your family to feel less alone, access useful information and resources much more quickly and conveniently and be better supported by others in our local community that understand the many ups and downs of the lifelong journey you and your family are on.

 We want to ensure that we offer services that are relevant to the needs of the community we serve and that we continue to learn and improve as we grow as an organisation.
 Please feel free to get in touch via our contact page, to share ideas and suggestions of what more SEN-den might be able to do to support your family on the autism journey.